-OT531 (OT110) • Intermediate Hebrew Grammar.
+OT531 (OT110) • Intermediate Hebrew

+Grammar.
 A review and expansion of first-year morphology and syntax, with translation of selected passages and continued vocabulary building.
 Special attention is given to syntax, textual criticism, and translation techniques.
 Prerequisite: OT522.

 OT551 (OT111) • Genesis-Ruth (Hebrew).
 An examination of the books of Genesis through Ruth, including the contents, major themes, and theological messages of each.
 Special emphasis is placed on the nature and significance of God's promises and covenants with His people.
 Special attention also is given to legitimate ways of reading the Bible.
 This involves understanding the particular qualities of narrative literature and of Old Testament law, and developing a valid hermeneutic for interpreting them.
 Students will build on their Hebrew knowledge and exegetical skills.
-Prerequisites: BT501/BI501 and Hebrew Language sequence (OT521-522).
-Prerequisite does not apply to BSOE.
-Four hours.
+Prerequisites: BT501/BI501 and Hebrew Language sequence.

 OT552 (OT112) • 1 Samuel-Song of Songs (Hebrew).
 An examination of the books of 1 Samuel through Song of Songs, including the contents, major themes, and theological messages of each.
 Special emphasis is placed on the human and divine dimensions of the kingdom of God, as well as continuity of themes with earlier Scriptures.
 Special attention also is given to legitimate ways of reading the Bible.
 This involves understanding the particular qualities of Hebrew poetic and wisdom texts, and developing a valid hermeneutic for interpreting them.
 Exposure to proper methods of interpreting Old Testament narrative texts is presupposed.
 Students will build on their Hebrew knowledge and exegetical skills.
 Prerequisites: BT501/BI501, OT551, and Hebrew Language sequence.
-Prerequisite does not apply to BSOE.
+St. Paul only.
 Four hours.